Hydra-Chain/hydragon-nodee/README.md

 make build
 ```

-**CGO_ENABLED=0**: This environment variable disables CGO, which is a feature in Go that allows for the creation of Go packages that call C code.
-Setting CGO_ENABLED=0 makes the build static, meaning it does not depend on C libraries at runtime, enhancing portability across different environments without needing those C libraries installed.
+**CGO_ENABLED=0**: This environment variable disables CGO, a Go feature that allows Go packages to call C code.
+Setting CGO_ENABLED=0 creates a **static build**, meaning the resulting binary won’t rely on C libraries at runtime, increasing portability across different environments without needing C libraries installed.

-**go build**: This is the Go command to compile packages and dependencies into a binary executable.
+**go build**: This command compiles the Go packages and their dependencies into a binary executable.

 **-o hydra**: The -o flag specifies the output file name for the compiled binary.
 In this case, the binary will be named `hydra`.